Jacky-Yiu/ATAC-seq_Peak_Calling_Pipeline/README.md

 ### Purpose

-My pipeline will cover the four most important steps in ATAC-seq data analysis in Human genome:
+My pipeline will cover the five most important steps in ATAC-seq data analysis in Human genome:

 1. Quality Control